omarwagih/rmotifx/README.md

     install_github('motifx', 'omarwagih')

 # How to use?
+To get started, fire up the motif-x package:

+    # Load the package
+    require(motifx)

 The package contains the function `motifx` which does everything.
-For a basic run, you will need a foreground and background set of sequences.
+For a simple run, you will need a foreground and background set of sequences.

-We can go ahead and use the examples provided with the package:
+We can go ahead and use the sample data provided with the package:

     # Get paths to sample files
     fg.path = system.file("extdata", "fg-data-ck2.txt", package="motifx")
     bg.path = system.file("extdata", "bg-data-serine.txt", package="motifx")

     # Read in sequences
-    fg.seqs = readLines( fg.path )
+    fg.seqs = readLines(fg.path)
-    bg.seqs = readLines( bg.path )
+    bg.seqs = readLines(bg.path)

     # You can take a look at the format of the sample data
     head(fg.seqs)